 |

-On January, 1996 the
+January, 1996 the Village

-Village of Carthage
+of Carthage as well as

-club would maintain the original incorporation papers under the "Carthage
+maintain the original incorporation papers under the "Carthage

 Snowmobile Club" but would be doing business as "The Missing Link